Providing an intellectual hub to researchers of all musics that are mediated, consumed, or discussed online.

 Research Methods

-There is little ethical guidance for research methods applied to online music cultures.
-Inspired by existing general approaches like the Association of Internet Researchers’ ethical guidelines, we aim to provide recommendations on best practice for music-based digital methods, explain research principles, and support statements to institutional review boards and peer reviewers.
+There isn’t much ethical guidance designed specifically for research on online music cultures.
+Inspired by broader approaches like the Association of Internet Researchers’ ethical guidelines, we provide recommendations on best practice for music-based digital methods, explain research principles, and support statements to institutional review boards and peer reviewers.

-In 2024 we will publish an online, open-access, living document providing easily digestible, short-form guidance on ethical issues arising from research on music and online cultures.
+We plan to develop an online, open-access, living document providing easily digestible, short-form guidance on methodological issues arising from research on music and online cultures.

 Bibliography